-In connection with the Perceptive Credit Facility, on February 27, 2018, the Company issued Perceptive a warrant to purchase190,000 shares of the Company's common stock.
-The warrant is exercisable for a period of seven years from the date of issuance at an exercise price per share of \$0.5972, subject to certain adjustments as specified in the Warrant.
-For further discussion of the warrant, see Note 11, "Stockholders' Equity" to our audited consolidated financial statements for the year ended December 31, 2021, included in our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 29, 2022.
-The fair value of the warrant of \$1.5 million was recorded as a debt discount at issuance and was included in the loss on extinguishment.
+In connection with the Perceptive Credit Facility, on February 27, 2018, the Company issued Perceptive a warrant to purchasel 90,000 shares of the Company's common stock.
+The warrant is exercisable for a period of seven years from the date of issuance at an exercise price per share of \$9.5972, subject to certain adjustments as specified in the Warrant.
+For further discussion of the warrant, see Note 11, "Stockholders' Equity" to the Company's audited consolidated financial statements for the year ended December 31, 2021, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 29, 2022.
+The fair value of the warrant of \$1.5 million was recorded as a debt discount at issuance and was included in the loss on extinguishment ecorded during the year ended December 31, 2020.